emanahmedsalah99-design/DevOps-Tasks/Kubernetes/lab19/README.md

 - Verify that each node has a Pod running and that metrics are exposed on port 9100.

 ## Environment
-- Kubernetes Cluster (Minikube or any other cluster)
-- kubectl
+- OS: Linux
-- curl
+- Kubernetes: Minikube

 ## Steps & Commands